 Fly Fishing For Trophy Jungle Tarpon

 Silver King Lodge sits on the banks of the Rio Colorado, where rainforest-fed water dumps into the Caribbean Sea to create a fishery that should find its way onto any tarpon angler’s bucket list.
-There are absolutely massive tarpon that can be found rolling in the waters of the Rio Colorado, and if you a trip here should provide you with ample shots at 100+ pound silver kings!
+There are absolutely massive tarpon that can be found rolling in the waters of the Rio Colorado, and if you book a trip here, it should provide you with ample shots at 100+ pound silver kings!
 In addition to large tarpon, opportunities exist to explore upstream for rainbow bass or snook in the jungle or head offshore for wahoo, tuna, dorado, and sailfish.
 Guests stay in a clean and well-appointed wooden lodge that is riverside.
-With a pool, separate anglers bar, Jacuzzi and massage room, and all-inclusive Costa Rican cuisine and drinks, both anglers and non-anglers can unwind in comfort after a day of the pursuit of world-class fish.
+With a pool, separate anglers bar, jacuzzi and massage room, and all-inclusive Costa Rican cuisine and drinks, both anglers and non-anglers can unwind in comfort after a day of the pursuit of world-class fish.

 The lodge is located on the banks of the Rio Colorado and situated within the second-largest rainforest preserve in Central America.
 Guests stay in stilted duplex cabins connected by walkways to the rest of the complex.
 Each air-conditioned room is 450 square feet with two or three queen-sized beds, rod racks, and walk-in closets.
 Rooms are walled with native wood and boast their own bathrooms, hot water heaters, satellite televisions, and free Wi-Fi.
 A step outside the cabin brings guests to a massage room, pool, jacuzzi, and dining room with cozy hammocks spread throughout.

 Food and Beverages